 Risks and Hazards to Know

 Since the ports are crucial to operating a standard chainsaw, they deserve our utmost care.
-Several YouTube channels cover various methods to port a chainsaw, but an expert or specialist in your area is another option.
+I’ve also come across several YouTube channels that discuss different porting techniques.
+But if you’re ever in doubt, consulting an expert or specialist in your vicinity is always a wise move.

 Unfortunately, not everyone is careful when they try to boost compression.
 They make it possible for the exhaust ports to be so large that the rings on the exhaust system may get clipped.